 DNA extraction, PCR, sequencing & phylogenetic studies:

 DNA extraction: The extraction of DNA from fungal mycelia involves harvesting mycelia from 15-day-old cultures by modified CTAB method (Moller et al., 1992).
-A single gram of mycelia was harvested and ground in liquid nitrogen and transferred to a 1.5 mL Eppendorf tube.
+One gram of mycelia was harvested and ground in liquid nitrogen and transferred to a 1.5 mL Eppendorf tube.
 The frozen sample was then promptly pulverized into a fine powder with a homogenizer.
 To initiate cell lysis, each tube was filled with 750 µL of lysis buffer and thoroughly mixed using a vortex to ensure uniformity.
 The mixtures were then subjected to water bath at 650 C for 30-minute.
 A 700 µL solution of chloroform and phenol in equal parts was then added and gently combined with the sample, followed by a centrifugation at 10,000 rpm for 10 minute.
 The resulting aqueous layer was carefully transferred to a new tube, and the chloroform: phenol extraction process was performed once more.
 To precipitate the DNA, 70 µL of sodium acetate and 300 µL of isopropanol were added to the final aqueous phase.
 The mixture was then centrifuged at 13,000 rpm for 5 minutes, producing a DNA pellet which was subsequently washed with 70% ethanol, and air-dried.
 The resulting pellet was washed again with 70% ethanol and ultimately dissolved in 100 µL of TE buffer / sterile distilled water.
 To ensure complete dissolution, the DNA sample was left overnight at 4°C.

 PCR amplification: Genomic DNA extracted from the sample was subjected to PCR amplification (White et al., 1990) using Universal internal transcribed spacer (ITS) primer pair of ITS-1F-TCCGTAGGTGAACCTTGCGG, and ITS-4R-TCCTCCGCTTATTGATATGC.
 The PCR reaction mixture containing final volume of 40 µL, contained 20 µL Master Mix, 4 µL each primer, 4 µL template genomic DNA, and 8 µL sterile distilled water.
 Amplification was performed in a Thermocycler with the following program: initial denaturation at 94ºC for 4 minutes, followed by 35 cycles of denaturation (94°C for 60 seconds), annealing (58ºC for 60 seconds), and extension (72ºC for 60 seconds), concluding with a final extension at 72ºC for 10 minutes.
 The PCR products were visualized using 2% agarose gel electrophoresis in 1x TBE buffer.
 The gels were stained with ethidium bromide and photographed under a computerized UV trans-illuminator.